Simple Speculoos Cookies (Copycat Biscoff)

-In a medium-sized bowl, mix together flour, spices (cinnamon, nutmeg, ginger, allspice, and cloves), baking soda, baking powder, and salt.
+- In a medium-sized bowl, mix together flour, spices (cinnamon, nutmeg, cloves, and cardamom), baking soda, baking powder, and salt.

-In a separate large bowl, cream together butter, sugar, and brown sugar with an electric mixer on low speed.
-Mix in the vanilla extract.
+- In a separate large bowl, cream together butter, sugar, and brown sugar with an electric mixer on low speed.